How to build a marketplace: A quick-start guide

 • Reviews and ratings

 Businesses need to understand these distinctions before deciding whether selling in a marketplace is the best fit for their near-term and long-term goals.
-If a marketplace is the right choice, then the next step is to understand the various types of marketplaces and the business models that support them.
+If a marketplace is the right choice, then the next step is to understand the different types of marketplaces and the business models that support them.

 Types of online marketplaces and business models